-The Company has disposed an aggregate of 9,570,000 ordinary shares of Ancom Berhad ("Ancom Shares"), for total gross consideration of RM23,637,000 in Bursa Malaysia Securities Berhad via open market and direct business transactions (hereinafter referred to as the "Disposal") from 27 October 2021 to 16 November 2021.
+The Company has disposed an aggregate of 9,570,000 ordinary shares of Ancom Nylex Berhad ("Ancom Shares"), for a total gross consideration of RM23,637,000 on Bursa Malaysia Securities Berhad ("Bursa Malaysia") via open market and direct business transactions from 27 October 2021 to 16 November 2021.
 Prior to the Disposal, the Ancom Shares were classified as financial assets at FVOCI and had been stated at fair value at each reporting date.